edensalt/todo-list/README.md

 - If statements, object mapping
 - DOM manipulation (filters and sorts)
 - JS forms
-- Tailwind CSS
+- Tailwind CSS, grid, flex
 - Webpack, JSON and NPM
+- Date-fns

 ## Features

+- Create tasks and projects
-- Create projects and tasks
+- Edit, complete, and delete tasks
-- Create a new project if adding one to a task that doesn't already exist
+- Filter tasks by completion status or project
+- Sort tasks by any component
-- Delete entire projects and their tasks, with warning`
+- Delete entire projects and their tasks, with warning

+## To do

+- Fix project edits
+- Fix date edits and inputs (one day early)